 Many of us struggling with health, financial, or emotional problems find it challenging to feel grateful around Thanksgiving.
 Some people always have a habit of looking at the negative.
 One reason for this is that our brains our predisposed to solve problems, and we take what makes us comfortable for granted.

 All world religions stress the importance of gratitude.
 In Judaism, prayers of gratefulness are an essential component of worship, which orthodox Jews recite one hundred times a day.
 Gratitude was referred to by Martin Luther as a “basic Christian attitude.”
 The Quran states that the grateful will given more.
 Moslem believers are encouraged to give thanks five times a day.
 Sufi, Hindu, and Buddhist traditions also emphasize giving thanks.

-Moreover, religion exhorts that you should be grateful notwithstanding your current problems and circumstances – not to deny them, but in addition and in spite of them.
-To feel gratitude only when you feel good is considered narrow-minded.
+Moreover, religion exhorts that we should be grateful notwithstanding our current problems and circumstances – not to deny them, but in addition and in spite of them.
+To feel gratitude only when we feel good is considered narrow-minded.
 In the Bible, Paul teaches, “In everything give thanks.”
 The Hebrew Midrash instructs, “In pleasure or pain, give thanks!”
-Islamic tradition says that those who give thanks in every circumstance will be the first to enter paradise. more
+Islamic tradition says that those who give thanks in every circumstance will be the first to enter paradise.